Solar-network/docs/docs/exchanges/intro.md

 The Solar Blockchain provides a `Public API` for interacting with the chain and its native `SXP` coin.

-The proceeding pages describe the process of interacting with the Solar Blockchain and offers examples for accomplishing the most common chain-related tasks.
+The following pages describe the processes of installing and interacting with the Solar blockchain and offers examples for accomplishing the most common chain-related tasks.

-!!! tip "Try the PUblic APIs now!"

-    - **Mainnet** - <a href="https://api.solar.org" target="_blank" rel="noopener noreferrer">api.solar.org</a>
-    - **Testnet** - <a href="https://tapi.solar.org" target="_blank" rel="noopener noreferrer">tapi.solar.org</a>